Phillip-Schwartz-95/travel-tip-starter/README.md

 - Reflected in query params
 - Copy url to clipboard
 - Share via Web-Share API
+- The selected location shows distance from the user's current position

 ## Location
 Here is the format of the location object: